 AAU uses the U.S. grading and evaluation system complemented by the European Credit Transfer System (“ECTS”).
 For more information on assessment and related policies see the Study and Examination Code in the Academic Codex.

-The B.A. in Business Administration program was re-accredited by the Czech Republic Ministry of Education, Youth and Sports on October 7, 2008 (code number B6218 – 6208R133) thereby qualifying graduates to apply for master’s programs at private and public universities in the Czech Republic, other EU countries, the United States, Canada and many other countries around the world.
+The B.A. in Business Administration program is accredited by the Czech Republic Ministry of Education, Youth and Sport thereby qualifying graduates to apply for master’s programs at private and public universities in the Czech Republic, other EU countries, the United States, Canada and many other countries around the world.

 AAU actively participates in the EU's Erasmus+ exchange program with over 30 European university partners and other study abroad programmes.
 Additional exchanges exist with universities in North America, Australia, and Asia.
 These exchanges enable students to partially complete their studies in another country.
 Ask the Dean for more information on what Erasmus+ and exchange opportunities might be available.

 Internship & Mentoring